Oath Keepers: Reception

-Larry Keller wrote in the SPLC's 2009 report The Second Wave: Return of the Militias that the Oath Keepers "may be a particularly worrisome example of the Patriot revival."
+Larry Keller wrote in the Southern Poverty Law Center's (SPLC's) 2009 report The Second Wave: Return of the Militias that the Oath Keepers "may be a particularly worrisome example of the Patriot revival."
 Keller described Richard Mack, an Oath Keeper, as a "longtime militia hero" and quoted him as having said, "The greatest threat we face today is not terrorists; it is our federal government. ...
 One of the best and easiest solutions is to depend on local officials, especially the sheriff, to stand against federal intervention and federal criminality."
 Mack, a former sheriff, responded by denying the claims, saying, "I have had no contact with any militia group and have never been a member of any militia."
 Mark Potok, a senior fellow at the SPLC, said in an interview that the group has no history of political violence, but that, "The core ideas of these groups relate to the fear that elites in this country and around the world are slowly and steadily and nefariously moving us towards a one-world government, the so-called New World Order."

 In 2009, the Anti-Defamation League (ADL) wrote in a report that, "The 'orders' the Oath Keepers refuse [to obey] reveal their extreme conspiratorial mindset, because the 'orders' are not instructions ever likely to be actually handed down by Obama or his officials; instead, they are reflective of the anti-government conspiracy theories embraced by the extreme right."

-Quoting the Las Vegas Review-Journal, MSNBC political commentator Pat Buchanan wrote: "Oath Keepers, depending on where one stands, are either strident defenders of liberty or dangerous peddlers of paranoia."
+Quoting the Las Vegas Review-Journal in 2009, paleoconservative political commentator Pat Buchanan wrote for MSNBC: "Oath Keepers, depending on where one stands, are either strident defenders of liberty or dangerous peddlers of paranoia."
 Buchanan himself concluded that "America was once their country.
 They sense they are losing it.
 And they are right."

 Fox News Radio host Lou Dobbs spoke with founder Stewart Rhodes on his radio show in 2009 and criticized the SPLC for "perpetuating the same kind of intolerance it claims to condemn."
 On Hardball with Chris Matthews, Matthews questioned Rhodes about his "vigilante group" and on his "strange view of the world."

-Protesters have accused the group of racism, especially after groups of white members armed with rifles congregated in Ferguson during demonstrations related to police brutality.
+Protesters have accused the group of racism, especially after groups of white members armed with rifles congregated in Ferguson, Missouri during demonstrations related to police brutality in 2014.